 - To aid in the safety of the consumer

 - To better economize the fuel consumption

 - To reduce the output of EPA regulated byproducts of the ignition controlled internal combustion gas/diesel fueled engines in passenger and commercial vehicles

 Often when your computer is failing there is misdiagnosis and people will spend hundreds I’ve even seen customers who have unfortunately paid over a $1000 on their car on repairs and part replacement before he finally got to us and he found out he needed only an ECM to solve his problem.
 I have seen people go without their vehicles for months because the mechanic could not find out he had a computer failure.
 On the other hand there have been countless others who have paid this amount and more on new computer ECU(s) and the problem does not go away!
 The key is proper diagnosis!
 My father always said measure twice cut once.
 So we are firm believers in getting a second opinion or third if necessary to collaborate repair diagnosis that can be financially crippling.

-Most common misdiagnosed parts are battery, distributor, ISC motor, TPS switch, injectors & intake cam sensor, and other sensors or bus system including but not limited to the harnesses.
+Most common misdiagnosed parts are battery, distributor, ISC motor, TPS switch, injectors & intake cam sensor, and other sensors or bus system .
 If the technician does not figure it is the ECM they may sell you parts you may not need.